Eric Lenge: June 2004 Coup

 The coup began with a power blackout before taking over Congolese state radio and announcing that he intended to neutralise the transitional support.

-The security forces fought forces loyal to Kabila at the Presidential palace with the loyalists soon gaining the upper hand.
+The security forces then fought forces loyal to Kabila at the Presidential palace with the loyalists soon gaining the upper hand.
 Lenge fled the capital with 21 others towards the province of Bas-Congo.
 As of the middle of 2004, he had not been captured.

 Senior members of President Kabila's Government were later dismissed as a result of suspicion in the coup including Presidential adviser Kifua Adamasi, and the Chairman of the Joint Chiefs Of Staff Admiral Liwanga Mata.
 Former National Security Minister Mwenze Kongolo, a loyalist of former President Laurent Kabila met with Lenge five hours before the start of the coup with Katangese partisans suspected by diplomats of involvement.
 A failure to pay arrears to the troops was another factor.
 Some Opposition newspapers believe that the incident was a ploy to consolidate Joseph Kabila in power.

 In the first half of 2006, a series of letters purported to be from Major Eric Lenge have been sent to Congolese media groups, all ridiculing President Joseph Kabila's regime, contesting his citizenship, his filiation to Laurent Kabila, and his being unwed.